I’ve been earning lots of airline miles and cash over the last several years with credit card offers. I often fly on miles alone. Here’s how.

 - Cancel the card before they charge you a yearly fee.
 Most cards say something like “$95 per year, waived for the first year”.
 It is rarely worth paying the yearly fee for the next year’s bonus like a free companion airline ticket or points-back.

 - It mostly doesn’t matter what airline or offer you sign up for, you’ll find a way to use the miles eventually.
-Though I usually stay away from hotel miles because I rarely stay in hotels.
+Though I usually stay away from hotel miles because I rarely stay in them.

 - To start with, just get one new card every six months.
 Once you start getting the hang of it, you can get a card every two months.
 Juggling too many cards can be complicated to manage.
+[July 2016 update: I was recently denied a Chase card because I had opened too many cards in the last two years, I had opened 10 cards so I guess that’s the limit… 10 cards every 2 years]

 - Sign up for cards slowly, maybe a card every other month, and cancel your cards at the same rate.
 If you try to sign up for too many cards all at once, the companies will worry something funny is going on and they might deny you a new card.